 Special thanks to Roeliff Jansen Historical Society, Parks and Trails New York, Fund for Columbia County, Price Chopper and Brad Peck Insurance for their generous support.

-Amongst other projects, the Friends recently completed the stabilization and preservation of the site's historic blast furnace.
+Among other projects, the Friends recently completed the stabilization and preservation of the site's historic blast furnace.
 Unique for its intact state, the furnace offers a rare and illuminating glimpse into 19th century iron making.
-The $110,000 project was partially funded by a $50,000 interest free loan which the group is now fundraising to repay.
-Proceeds from today’s event will help pay down the remaining $7,500 balance.
+Proceeds from today’s event will continue restoration work.

 Special thanks and gratitude are extended to Margaret Roach for her abiding support of and commitment to our efforts.

 In order to purchase these tickets in installments, you'll need an Eventbrite account.
 Log in or sign up for a free account to continue.